-The impetus came when Jackson's Bay featured positively in an advertising campaign run in the UK and continental Europe.
-Emigration agent Julius Matthies circulated German translations of the “General Conditions of Settlement”7 in the Stargard area when Franciszek was stationed there.
+The impetus came when Jackson’s Bay featured positively in an advertising campaign run in the UK and continental Europe.
+Emigration agent Julius Matthies circulated German translations of the “General Conditions of Settlement”7 in the Stargard area where Franciszek was stationed.

 Pat: “[The agent] was looking for people from Europe who would be prepared to work in remote places in New Zealand.
 He described a wonderful place right down the west coast of the South Island… Jackson’s Bay… a planned settlement… everything a new settlement of people would need… a proper harbour and even gas lights on the streets… Each settler was allotted a certain amount of land for a house and a further allotment of land for farming—none of which existed.”

-In the end, the Kurowski family left in a hurry.
+In the end, the Kurowski family left Prussian-partitioned Poland in a hurry.
 It is not clear whether this happened because the Prussian military authorities discovered Franciszek’s plans and took offence.

 Fay: “Gran said that German soldiers came to their house and told them to leave as quickly as possible.
 Rose [Rozalia] told Gran that she saw one of the soldiers breaking up her beloved piano.
 Their father knew one of the soldiers and he helped them get to Hamburg and arranged passage for them on the fritz reuter.”

 Pat: “When they did arrive in Jackson’s Bay there was nothing—except sandflies of course.”